Mixing Bromine and Chlorine in Hot Tub Water: What You Need to Know

 Chlorine-Based Sanitizers

 Chlorine is a popular choice for hot tub sanitization.
-You can use chlorine tablets, shock, or granules to maintain clean water.
+You can use chlorine tablets, shock, or chlorine granules to maintain clean water.
 Chlorine is effective at killing bacteria, viruses, and algae.

 Chlorine works faster than bromine, making it a good option if you use your hot tub often.
 But it can cause a stronger chemical smell and can be less stable in high temperatures.